Respondents are increasingly answering to surveys using mobile and tablet devices.

 Understanding The Data

-On a nationally representative survey that will work across all devices, we will typically see 13% of respondents coming via a mobile device and 12% via a tablet (25% combined).
+On a nationally representative survey that will work across all devices, we will typically see 19% of respondents coming via a mobile device and 14% via a tablet (33% combined).
 The profile of these responders is shown by the graph aside.
 It is therefore becoming increasingly important to give consideration to ensure surveys are designed that can operate across all devices.
+Amongst 18-24s we are very close to reaching a point where more respondents come from a mobile device which has big implications when looking to interview this audience.

 Profile of Respondents